Juan Pedro Aladro Kastriota: Life

 According to Vlora's Memoirs, the Albanian flag which was raised during the Albanian Declaration of Independence in Vlorë on 28 November 1912 was a gift of 1909 from Don Aladro to him.
 The official Albanian version stands that Marigo Posio (a native of Korçë residing in Vlorë) embroidered it during the night.
 Eqrem Vlora confirms that the flag was requested from him by the organizers of the event, and was given to Posio to make copies.

-In 1913, the Albanian Congress of Trieste (Trieste back then was part of Austria-Hungary) was held.
+In 1913, the Albanian Congress of Trieste was held.
 Between other things, the congress discussed the name of the future prince.
 Aladro was one of the candidates, and had some support.
 But the Great Powers did not like a Catholic candidate for the throne due to Albanian mixed religious nature and to possible opponent from non-Catholic communities (see:Religion in Albania) as well as considered Aladro "a starter" in that direction.
 Aladro stayed in Paris where he directed a railway company, and died in a hotel in Lamartine Square in 1914.

 Beside being a generous person he was a polyglote.
-Aladro spoke correctly French, Italian, English, German, Castillano, Russian, Albanian, and Euskera (Basque).
+Aladro spoke correctly French, Italian, English, German, Spanish, Russian, Albanian, and Euskera (Basque).
 Back home, Aladro was considered a "perfect cavalier, a devoted Christian, an excellent son, and a lover of art".

 He collaborated for some time with the newspaper Basque Euskal Erria, ending his articles always with the phrase: Euskalerria aurrera!
 Shkiperia perpara! ("Forward Euskal Erria!
 Forward Albania!").
-Beside Albania, he showed support for the Basque cause stating that his ancestors partly came from Bidania region.
-He is the author of a short story written in French, which was translated in Spanish and published in 1912 as Sotir y Mitka (Sotir and Mitka), by Aladro's trusted man Jacinto Ribeyro y Soulés who was also the administrator of Aladro's properties.
+Besides Albania, he showed support for the Basque cause, stating that his ancestors partly came from the Bidania region.
+He was the author of a short story written in French, which was translated in Spanish and published in 1912 as Sotir y Mitka (Sotir and Mitka), by Aladro's trusted man Jacinto Ribeyro y Soulés who was also the administrator of Aladro's properties.

 Juan Pedro Aladro got married in 1912 in La Teste-de-Buch (in Aquitaine, France) to Juana Renesse y Maelcamp, a Belgian countess, who had been previously married to the deceased Willem Jan Verbrugge, a Dutch nobleman.
 After Aladro's death without descendants, the widow went to San Sebastián a Jerez, where the Domecq estates were, to close the heritage.
 She agreed on ceasing the 50% that her husband inherited from his father, in exchange of regular payments for life.
 She died shortly after.